bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2018-10-31

+Came back from China yesterday.

+The Boolean MM things are not working out.
+We have one last hunch to see through and after that we will come up with a post-mortem article to show what we tried as a sort of way of making sure we do not have totally nothing to show for our time.

+We finished My Antonia on October 30th, 2018.
+We'll be working on reading Oedipus.

+After this, we will be focusing on class work.

+We might like to update our class history with semesters spent at community colleges for completion.

 ## 2018-10-13

 Nope, ignoring colors gives a similar approach -- expiries bias towards adding detail, ignoring colors bias towards removing detail; both may require knowing a lot about a certain B column's one-bit pattern s.t. we require O(n ^ 3) time, again.